openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

 ### Example test setup

 Reading from a SDM120-MBUS electricity meter and a Qalcosonic E3 heat meter.
 These, or similar meters would usually be installed as part of heat pump installation.

+**Note:** The SDM120-MBUS electricity meter is no longer recommended due to reliability issues.
+We now recommend to use a SDM120-Modbus meter with a seperate Modbus reader.
+See forum post: [https://community.openenergymonitor.org/t/sdm120-mbus-meter-freezing-drop-out/20765/2](https://community.openenergymonitor.org/t/sdm120-mbus-meter-freezing-drop-out/20765/2)

 ![images/heatpump_monitor_display.jpg](images/heatpump_monitor_display.jpg)